Husseinhhameed/Transformer-Based-Camera-localization-review/Models/FAR.md

 - **Data Augmentation:** Includes rescaling, cropping, and normalization of input images.
 - **Hardware:** Implemented in PyTorch, trained on Nvidia GPUs.

-By combining the strengths of learned and classical methods, FAR offers a robust, efficient, and accurate solution for relative camera pose estimation in diverse computer vision applications.